-Introduction of light or shading

-High Q: High A: High C: High High Q: High A: High C: High

-Not sensitive Q: High A: High C: High
+Introduction of light or High Not sensitive High shading Q: High A: High C: High Q: High A: High C: High Q: High A: High C: High

 Encrusting corallines can occur in deeper water than other algae where light penetration is limited.
 Samples of Lithophyllum impressum suspended from a raft and shaded (50-75% light reduction) continued to grow over two years (Dethier, 1994).
-Similarly Plocamium cartilagineum grows in shaded conditions beneath laminarian canopies: where irradiance is greater, growth is lower and it appears that light levels of 0.5 mmol/m2/s are inhibitory (Kain, 1987).
+Similarly, Plocamium cartilagineum grows in shaded conditions beneath laminarian canopies: where irradiance is greater, growth is lower and it appears that light levels of 0.5 mmol/m/s are inhibitory (Kain, 1987).
 In areas of higher light levels, the fronds and bases may be lighter in colour due to bleaching (Colhart & Johansen, 1973).
 Other red algae in the biotope are flexible with regard to light levels and can also acclimate to different light levels.

 Spirobranchus triqueter is found in a variety of light environments from shallow sublittoral biotopes where light levels are relatively high, to deeper sites that are aphotic (De Kluijver, 1993).
 Balanus crenatus possesses a rudimentary eye and can detect and respond to sudden shading which may be an anti-predator defence (Forbes et al., 1971).
 Balanus crenatus tend to orient themselves when settling, with the least light sensitive area directed towards the light (Forbes et al., 1971), so that the more sensitive area can detect shading from predator movements in the area where light availability is lower (Forbes et al., 1971).

 Sensitivity assessment.
-As the key characterizing species colonize a broad range of light environments, from intertidal to deeper sub tidal and shaded understorey habitats; the biotope is considered to have 'High' resistance and, by default, 'High' resilience and therefore is 'Not sensitive' to this pressure.
+The key characterizing species colonize a broad range of light environments, from intertidal to deeper subtidal and shaded understorey habitats.
+Therefore, the biotope is assessed to have a 'High' resistance and, by default, 'High' resilience and to be 'Not sensitive' to this pressure.

-Barrier to speciesHighHighmovementQ: Low A: NR C: NRQ: High A: High C: High
+Barrier to species Not sensitive High High movement Q: Low A: NR C: NR Q: Low A: Low C: Low Q: High A: High C: High